Volunteer Opportunities in Albany, NY

 United States citizens are some of the most actively engaged people on the planet in terms of volunteering and giving something back to their communities.
 There are many reasons for this, but one of the most obvious is because it feels good to volunteer!

 Volunteers help keep vital organizations alive and flourishing to support everything from battered women shelters to maintaining a thriving art scene.
-Senior citizens who are looking for a way to get involved in the community to do something truly meaningful can start by checking out this list of 15 life-changing volunteer opportunities below.
+Senior citizens and CDPAP patients who are looking for a way to get involved in the community to do something truly meaningful can start by checking out this list of 15 life-changing volunteer opportunities below.
 There’s something for everyone, so it’s time to get started volunteering today!

 The Shaker Heritage Society works to support the community through historic preservation activities and educational programs and events.
 Our organization promotes the Shaker ideals of pursuing a meaningful life through equality, cooperation, compassion, and sustainability.
 There are a variety of volunteer opportunities for seniors from giving guided tours to assisting with craft workshops.
 Volunteers are also often needed for annual craft fairs that take place in July, September, and December.